 what causes AttributeError?

-AttributeError is raised when I use a name that is NOT in an object that exists.
+AttributeError is raised when I use a name that is NOT in an object.

 what is an attribute?